 There are several techniques for actually drawing your design.
 One of the best is using tracing paper over your site plan.
 Using your knowledge of plant forms and size, or a database which provides this information, draw your plants and hardscape elements on the tracing paper...you probably won't be satisfied with the first result, so simply use another piece of tracing paper.
 Just sketch the items to scale...don't worry about beauty.
 You can save your copies to evaluate the benefits of each version.

-Another popular method is to create a number of cutouts to represent plants and hardscape items.
+Another popular method is to create several cutouts to represent plants and hardscape items.
 These can be moved around on the site plan in various configurations...when you're happy with the results, pencil in the locations.